kangakum36/FlowAI/README.md

 pip3 install -r requirements.txt
 ```

-Currently, the only way to get access to the data is by emailing me (kangakum [at] gmail [dot] com) for access to a google drive containing the case data.
+Currently, the only way to get access to the data is by emailing me (kangakum [at] gmail [dot] com) for access to a gcp storage bucket.
 Although we have deidentified the data so it contains no information about the patients, we are trying to be **extremely careful** in regulating access. </br>

-Once you have access, in the FlowAI folder enter: </br>
+Once you have access, install the cloud SDK at this link: https://cloud.google.com/sdk/docs/install </br>
+Then follow the instructions at this link, selecting the flowai project when prompted https://cloud.google.com/sdk/docs/initializing </br>
+Finally, run the following commands </br>
 ```
-mkdir data
-mv <location of FlowCasesDeidentify120519 folder> /data
+chmod +x ./scripts/download_data.sh
+./scripts/download_data.sh
 ```
 ## Making a new model
 1. In the Models folder, create a new file (e.g. `<your_model_name>.py`).
 Create a class for your model that inherits `BaseModel`.